 Liuyishan Trail Introduction

-Liugui Mountain stands at an elevation of approximately 784 meters and is part of the Alishan Mountain Range, specifically the Wuyan Mountain System.
-It serves as the boundary between Jiasian in Kaohsiung and Nanhua in Tainan.
-During the Japanese occupation, it became a popular hiking route.
-The trail is developed along the ridge and is modeled after the ancient paths from the Japanese colonial period, using natural ecological techniques to create a wooden-patterned plank road surface, with a total length of about 4.35 kilometers.
-There are four trail entrances from north to south: Sude, Gongguan, Baiye, and Zixia entrances, and the one-way trek takes approximately 3 hours.
-The trail boasts a rich variety of tree species, and different flowering plants can be seen in different seasons, especially in winter when plum trees are in full bloom, filling the air with fragrance and creating a beautiful and dreamy landscape.
-To the west, east, and south, visitors can enjoy views of the Nanhua Reservoir, the Central Mountain Range, and the Alishan Wuyan Mountain System, offering a broad perspective that is particularly suitable for viewing sunsets.
-Along the way, there are several attractions including a lakeside observation platform, a plum viewing platform, the Liugui Mountain monument at the triangulation station, the Yako viewing platform, and the Guanba Pavilion.
-It has been designated as a national-level healthy trail by the Forestry Bureau.
+Liougi Mountain has an elevation of about 784 meters and belongs to the Wushan range of the Alishan Mountain range.
+It serves as the boundary between Jiaxian in Kaohsiung and Nan-Hua in Tainan, and has been a popular hiking route since the Japanese colonial period.
+The trail is developed along the ridge and is designed to resemble the old roads from the Japanese era, utilizing eco-friendly construction methods that replicate wood grain for the path surface.
+The total length is approximately 4.35 kilometers.
+There are four access points for hiking from north to south: Shihte, Gongguan, Baiye, and Zixia entrances, with a one-way traverse taking about 3 hours.
+Along the way, various tree species can be seen, and different flowering plants bloom in various seasons, especially in winter when the plum trees blossom, exuding a delightful fragrance and creating a beautiful, dreamy scene.
+To the west, east, and south, one can enjoy views of the Nan-Hua Reservoir, Central Mountain Range, and Alishan Wushan range, making it an excellent spot for watching sunsets.
+The trail also features several attractions such as lakeside viewing platforms, plum blossom appreciation platforms, the Liougi Mountain monument at the triangulation point, Yako viewing platform, and the Guanzipu Pavilion.
+It is recognized as a national-level healthy trail by the Forestry Bureau.